-Having spent many years in the SEO world, we’ve collected bite-sized SEO tips to not only boost your search engine ranking but also increase user engagement and retention.
+Having spent many years in the SEO world, we’ve collected bite-sized SEO tips to boost not only your search engine ranking but also your user engagement and retention.

 - Starting a new site

 - Search engine behavior

 If you’re starting with a new site, then keep these tips in mind!

 Navigation is vital for your website.
 Depending on your content, create an easy menu on what visitors need the most.